aerogear/offix-android/docs/conflict_resolution.md

         operationType: String
     ) {
         /*Version based approach of Conflict Resolution, for instance.
+          You can resolve them based on your logics.
         */
         val serverMap = serverState
         val containsVersion = serverMap.containsKey("version")